dfelinto/blender-manual/manual/modeling/geometry_nodes/instances/instance_on_points.rst

 The *Instance on Points* node adds a reference to a geometry to each of the points present in the input geometry.
-Instances are a fast way to add the same geometry to a scene many times without duplicating the geometry.
+Instances are a fast way to add the same geometry to a scene many times without duplicating the underlying data.
 The node works on any geometry type with a *Point* domain, including meshes, point clouds, and curve control points.

+Any attributes on the points from the *Geometry* input will be available on the instance domain of the generated instances.

 .. tip::